+35725368683

 Unlike the ownership of cars, houses, and other objects, an individual or legal entity’s intellectual property extends to the creations of the human mind: invention, design, mark, work of art, etc.

-Intellectual property is a valuable asset that contributes to generating profit from the business and further development through commercial exploitation and the sale of rights-of-use to third parties.
+Intellectual property is a valuable asset that contributes to generating profit from the business and further development through commercial exploitation and selling rights-of-use to third parties.

 Types of intellectual property and their difference from each other